 As opposed to the partnerships we saw in the case of GM and Audis, this one is more like the Verizon offer – once you purchased one of the compatible cars, you will have to choose the plans you wish.
 There are two main options – the first one is called Advantage while the second one is done Via Mobile.

-In the case of Advantage, you will pay $15/month to have access to Aha, Pandora, iHeart Radio and Slacker Radio via your mobile phone.
-In addition to that you will be able to use Yelp, 911 Call, emergency calls, voice texting, remote vehicle start, as well as lock and unlock and many other impressive features.
+In the case of Advantage, you will pay $15/month to have access to Aha, Pandora, iHeart Radio, and Slacker Radio via your mobile phone.
+In addition to that, you will be able to use Yelp, 911 Calls, emergency calls, voice texting, remote vehicle start, as well as lock and unlock, and many other impressive features.